solidsystems/wp-qr-trackr/README.md

    - Regular testing in both local and CI environments
    - Clear documentation of tool configurations
    - Version control of all configuration files

+## Caching and PHPCS Workflow Improvements

+During code review and PHPCS compliance work, the Cursor assistant specifically asked if a short-term cache should be added to the admin table rendering workflow (e.g., in `qr_trackr_render_qr_list_html`).
+This approach was chosen to make the codebase more robust and to reduce the number of explicit PHPCS ignore comments required for direct database calls.
+By caching the results of frequent queries for a short period (e.g., 1 minute), we improve performance and maintainability while adhering to WordPress coding standards and best practices.